infracost/infracost/contributing/add_new_resource_guide.md

 ## Run tests

-Infracost CLI has a test suite to ensure its correct work.
+Infracost CLI has a test suite.
 Each resource also has tests.
 We will run them to ensure that the code we're adding is working correctly.

 As the resourcegen command's output suggests, we can run our newly generated tests and see what happens.
 Most likely, they will fail as cloud resources require specific attributes, and Terraform will throw an error if they are missing.
 The IaC provider's resource page may help find an example with such details.
 For `aws_transfer_server`, we can use an example resource here [Basic usage](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/transfer_server#basic).